Ramadan: What employers need to know

 Managing Muslims fasting during Ramadan

-Depending on the moon, fasting will begin on the 15 or 16 May in 2018, and lasts for one lunar month.
+Depending on the moon, fasting will begin on the evening of the 5th May in 2019, and lasts for one lunar month.
 Practising Muslims will fast between dawn and sunset each day.
 As summer is almost upon us, that can mean up to 18 hours without being able to eat or drink (or, if applicable, smoke).

 For many fasters, this will lead to lethargy as the day progresses and quite possibly irritability.
 Most of us have experienced feeling ‘hangry’ for far less!